Arrival Point

 Welcome to Kathmandu!

-Durbar Square, meet the Living Goddess, chat with a former Kumari, rickshaw ride through Ason Market, Nepali cooking class
+Durbar Square, meet the Living Goddess, Nepali cooking class

 How many people can say they’ve met a goddess?
 Today, you will.